Guardian-Development/AWS_SA_Notes/Notes/Security_Token_Service.md

 - Develop an identity broker to communicate with LDAP and AWS STS.
 - Identity broker authenticates with LDAP then with AWS STS.
 - Application then gets temporaty access to AWS resources.
+## Active Directory Integration
+- Can sign in with AD using SAML.
+- Authenticate against AD, pass authentication response to AWS SignIn, which then redirects you to logged in AWS console.